cortexrd/Knack-Toolkit-Library/README.md

 ### Cons

--   Slower and more tedious to work when using an external editor, due to the copy/paste of the code required each time you make a change.
+-   Slower and more tedious to work when using an external editor, due to the copy/paste/save of the code required each time you make a change.

--   Can be risky if used in production - which means the App is being used in a live and \"serious\" context - since your development code always take effect immediately.
+-   Can be risky if used in production - which means the App is being used in a live and consequential context - since your development code always take effect immediately.
 You must have good coding experience and know exactly what you\'re doing.

 -   If you want to keep multiple separate files (App and KTL) for independent revision control, it won\'t be so trivial.
 Whenever you